 After the sentry backbone has been created and power management is enabled, the motes are ready for tracking.
-Tracking and power management are toggle-states in phase V. When an event happens, motes wakeup and start tracking, when event disappears, motes toggle back to power management states.
+Tracking and power management are toggle-states in phase V. When an event happens, motes wake up and start tracking, when the event disappears, motes re-enable the power management.

 A simple way to track events is by allowing each mote that has sensed an event to report its location and other relevant information about the event to the base station.
 The base station can then filter out the false alarms and infer the location of the event from the genuine reports.
 The advantage of this approach is that it allows all of the complex processing of the sensor readings to be deferred to the more powerful base station.
-However, the main drawback is that, if the motes are densely deployed, multiple motes may sense the event at the same time and send their individual reports to the base station.
-This results in higher traffic and wasteful expenditure of energy which can be reduced by aggregating multiple reports about the same event and sending a digest, instead of the individual reports to the base station.
-Previous in-network aggregation techniques fuse the data at the source through cluster headers [11] and/or along the route back to the sink [1][9][15][17].
-In addition, Zhao [6] propose a optimal sensor selection approach to aggregate the fidelity of detections while eliminating redundant communication.
+However, the main drawback is that, if the motes are densely deployed, multiple motes may sense the event at the same time and send their individual reports to the base station, which results in higher traffic and energy consumption.
+This inefficiency can be reduced by aggregating multiple reports about the same event and sending a digest, instead of the individual reports to the base station.
+Previous in-network aggregation techniques fuse the data at the source through cluster headers [Heinzelman et al. 2000] and/or along the route back to the sink [Bhattacharya et al. 2003][He et al. 2004][Intanagonwiwat et al. 2000 [Madden et al. 2002].
+In addition, Zhao [Zhao et al. 2002] propose a optimal sensor selection approach to aggregate the fidelity of detections while eliminating redundant communication.

 The system we have designed also performs in-network aggregation by organizing the motes into groups.
-However, distinguished from previous schemes, the groups in our work are more dynamic in the sense that they are formed in response to an external event and migrate when an event moves.
+However, different from previous schemes, the groups in our work are more dynamic in the sense that they are formed in response to an external event and migrate when an event moves.
 A group represents an event uniquely and exists only as long as the event is in the scope of the sensor field.
-The design of our group management and tracking component is described in [2].
+The design of our group management and tracking component is described in [Blum et al. 2003].
 We review its key features here for completeness.
 It should be noted that the work reported in this paper is the first real implementation of the aforementioned design.

 Each mote is programmed to detect an event by its sensory signature.
 This signature is a condition on the output of a filter that processes the raw sensory measurements (and removes noise).
 When the indicated condition is detected by a set of nearby motes, the group management component reacts by creating a group.
 All motes that detect the same event join the same group.
-The main contribution of the group management component, described in [2], is to establish a unique one-one mapping between a group and a physical event as well as to maintain the membership of the group as the event moves through the environment.
+The main contribution of the group management component, described in [Blum et al. 2003], is to establish a unique one-one mapping between a group and a physical event as well as to add and delete members of the group as the event moves through the environment.
 It is assumed that different events are far enough apart that membership of motes to the corresponding groups can be decided without ambiguity based on spatial adjacency to one of the events.